Evaluation of post-hoc interpretability methods in time-series classification: Datasets

 \section{Datasets}

-The new interpretability evaluation approach has been applied to two sets of data, namely a new family of synthetic datasets created for this work, and an ECG dataset.
-The two are described next.
+The new interpretability evaluation approach has been applied to a new synthetic dataset created for this work, a standard univariate dataset for anomaly classification and a biomedical dataset based on electrocardiogram (ECG) signals.
+The three datasets are described next.